oconnor663/bao/docs/spec.md

 long as input is needed."
 In practice that means that parents below the root are sometimes included in the empty slice and sometimes not.
 These details may change, respecting the two guarantees above.

+## Security

+When designing a tree mode, there are pitfalls that can compromise the security of the underlying hash.
+For example, if one input produces a tree with bytes X at the root node, and we choose another input to be those same bytes X, do those two inputs result in the same root hash?
+If so, that's a hash collision, regardless of the security of the underlying hash function.
+Or if one input results in a root hash Y, could Y be incorporated as a subtree hash in another tree without knowing the input that produced it?
+If so, that's a length extension, again regardless of the properties of the underlying hash.
+There are many possible variants of these problems.

+In [*Sufficient conditions for sound tree and sequential hashing modes*](https://eprint.iacr.org/2009/210.pdf) (2009), Bertoni et al. develop a minimal set of requirements for a tree mode, to prevent attacks like the above.
+This section describes how Bao satisfies those requirements.
+They are:

+1. **Tree decodability.** The exact definition of this property is fairly technical, but the gist of it is that it needs to be impossible to take a valid tree, add more child nodes to it somewhere, and wind up with another valid tree.
+2. **Message completeness.** It needs to be possible to reconstruct the original message from the tree.
+3. **Final-node separability.** Again the exact definition is fairly technical, but the gist is that it needs to be impossible for any root node and any non-root node to have the same hash.

+We ensure **tree decodability** by by domain-separating parent nodes from leaf nodes (chunks) with the **node depth** parameter.
+BLAKE2's parameters are functionally similar to the frame bits used in the paper, in that two inputs with different parameters always produce a different hash, though the parameters are implemented as tweaks to the IV rather than concatenating them with the input.
+Because chunks are domain-separated from parent nodes, adding children to a chunk is always invalid.
+That, coupled with the fact that parent nodes are always full and never have room for more children, means that adding nodes to a valid tree is always invalid.

+Note that we could have established tree decodability without relying on domain separation, by referring to the length counter appended to the root node.
+Since the layout of the tree is entirely determined by the input length, adding children without changing the length can never be valid.
+However, this approach raises troubling questions about what happens when the length counter overflows.
+It's easy to say in theory that such trees would be invalid, but implementations in the real world might tend to produce them rather than aborting, and that could lead to collisions in practice.
+Although we chose the counter size to be impossible to overflow with serial input, a clever sparse file application could exploit symmetry in the interior of the tree to hash an astronomically large file of mostly zeros (more discussion of sparse files in the Design Rationales below).
+Also, future tree hashes modelled on Bao might choose to use a smaller counter, without realizing that the size of the counter is a security requirement.
+Relying on domain separation as we do above is more robust in all of these ways, and it has no performance cost.

+**Message completeness** is of course a basic design requirement of the encoding format, and all the bits of the format are included in the tree.
+(The format swaps the position of the length counter to the front, which makes it possible to reconstruct the tree from a flat file, but it doesn't include any extra bits.)
+Message completeness would hold even without appending the input length to the root node, because the input would be the concatenation of all the leaves.

+We ensure **final-node separability** by domain-separating the root node from the rest of the tree with the **final node flag**.
+BLAKE2's final node flag is similar to its other parameters, except that it's an input to the last call to the compression function rather than a tweak to the IVs.
+In practice, that allows an implementation to start hashing the first chunk immediately rather than buffering it, and to set the final node flag at the end if the first chunk turns out to be the only chunk and therefore the root.
+This is also why hashing appends the length counter to the root rather than prepending it.

 ## Storage Requirements